McIndi/delve/doc/user/Searching_Filtering_and_More.md

 - `Func`: The base class for database functions from `django.db.models`.
 Use this when calling functions like `Lower`, `Upper`, `Length`, `Trim`, `Cast`, `Coalesce`, `Concat`, or `Now`.
+- `ExpressionWrapper`: Wraps complex expressions (such as arithmetic operations or function calls) for use in queryset annotations.
+Useful for calculations involving multiple fields or functions.

 #### Available Functions